Wondering about inside knee pain after running? You might be experiencing patellofemoral pain syndrome. Read more about symptoms & treatments here.

 There are plenty of ways to treat your knee pain after running:

 - Rest It.
-Don’t make your knee problem worse by using it before it’s ready.
-Give your knee a rest and avoid any activity that’ll strain it, including walking if you must.
+Don’t worsen your knee problem by using it before it’s ready.
+Rest your knee and avoid any activity that’ll strain it, including walking if you must.

 - Ice It.
 Fight back against the pain and swelling with 20-30 minute icing sessions every few hours for up to 3 days.

 - Wrap It.
-Give your knee some support with elastic bandaging, patellar straps, or sleeves.
+Support your knee with elastic bandaging, patellar straps, or sleeves.

 - Elevate It.
 Take some pressure off by elevating your leg with a pillow when sitting or lying down.

 - Take NSAIDs.
-If you need a little extra help for staving off high-level pain, the likes of ibuprofen or naproxen are options for temporary pain relief.
-But be careful as NSAIDs may have side effects as well as risks.
-Use as directed and always consult your doctor with any questions before use.
+If you need a little extra help staving off high-level pain, ibuprofen or naproxen are options for temporary pain relief.
+But be careful, as NSAIDs may have side effects as well as risks.
+Use as directed, and always consult your doctor with any questions before using it.

 - Arch Supports or Orthotics.
 These will help correct your foot positioning, which could very well cause knee pain.